gravitygamesinc/learning-resources.md/README.md

 - [Tetris in C++](https://javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/) -  Build the classic Tetris game using C++ with this tutorial.
 - [The Courtyard](https://assetstore.unity.com/packages/essentials/tutorial-projects/the-courtyard-49377) -  The Courtyard demo puts the Enlighten Realtime GI features in Unity to good use.
 - [The Heretic: VFX Character](https://assetstore.unity.com/packages/essentials/tutorial-projects/the-heretic-vfx-character-168622) -  A tutorial project on creating a character with visual effects (VFX) in Unity.
-- [Tower Defense Template](https://assetstore.unity.com/packages/essentials/tutorial-projects/tower-defense-template-107692) -  A template project for creating a tower defense game in Unity.
+- [Tower Defense Template](https://assetstore.unity.com/packages/essentials/tutorial-projects/tower-defense-template-107692) -  A template project for creating a tower defence game in Unity.
 - [TypeScript GameDev Tutorial](https://www.youtube.com/watch?v=7bejSTim38A) -  Learn game development using TypeScript.
 - [Unity 5 Haptic Plugin for Geomagic OpenHaptics 3.3 ](https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-5-haptic-plugin-for-geomagic-openhaptics-3-3-hlapi-hdapi-34393) -  Tutorial project on using a haptic plugin for Unity 5.
 - [Unity Learn](https://learn.unity.com/) -  Official learning platform from Unity Technologies with tutorials and courses for game development.